nickk124/robust-outlier-rejection/README.md

 ## Linux and macOS

-RCR can be used most easily via Python, installed using `pip install rcr`.
+RCR can be used most easily via Python, installed using `python3 -m pip install rcr` in the command line.
 The Python documentation can be found [here](rcr.readthedocs.io).

 The C++ source code is also included here in `/source`, with documentation in `/docs/cpp_docs`.

 ## Windows

 Before installing, you'll need to have **Microsoft Visual C++ 14.0**, found under the [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/).
 If that doesn't work, you may need the latest [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).
 (Both can be installed through the Visual Studio Installer.)

+After that, run `python3 -m pip install rcr` in the command line.

 # How do I use RCR?